DevOps-Represent/devopsgirls-bootcamp-cn-2/README.md

-# SEEK & DevOps Girls Bootcamp
+# The second DevOps Girls bootcamp in Xi'an, China

-DevOps Girls with the massive support from SEEK are hosting a day-long bootcamp to explore all things Serverless!
+DevOps Girls is hosting a day-long bootcamp to explore all things Serverless in Thoughtworks Xi'an office!

+This material is heavily based on [SEEK & DevOps Girls Bootcamp](https://github.com/DevOps-Girls/DevOps-Girls-Bootcamp-4).

 If you're looking to be buzzword compliant, 'serverless' is on that list.
 We wanted to create an opportunity for people to learn about the technical concepts